 In total, the scheme is expected to yield cost savings of around a quarter of a million pounds, as well as making it much easier and more convenient for retailers to place orders with the company.

-Now Cormar is now also using other Mapmechanics products, including the Geoxploit geographic information suite and Optisite network modelling tool for functions such as market penetration analysis, territory planning and service level analysis.
+Now Cormar is also using other CACI products, including the Geoxploit geographic information suite and Optisite network modelling tool for functions such as market penetration analysis, territory planning and service level analysis.